malramsay64/phd-thesis/05_Crystal_Melting/conclusion.md

 turning our focus instead to understanding melting.
-In @sec:melting_point we estimate an upper bound for the melting point, which is an important value in discussing the melting rates.
+In @sec:melting_point we estimate an upper bound for the melting point, an important value in discussing the melting rates.
 While the melting point is an estimate, as an upper bound the value is only going to decrease, which strengthens all the arguments